bio-learn/biolearn/doc/index.rst

 .. container:: index-paragraph

-    Biolearn enables **approachable and versatile analyses of brain volumes**.
-It provides statistical and machine-learning tools, with **instructive documentation & open community**.
+    Biolearn enables **easy and versatile analyses of biomarkers of aging** data.
+    It provides statistics and machine-learning tools, with **instructive documentation and an open science approach**.

-    It supports general linear model (GLM) based analysis and leverages the :sklearn:`scikit-learn <>` Python toolbox
-    for multivariate statistics with applications such as predictive modelling, classification, decoding, or connectivity analysis.
+    It supports loading public and private clinical and omic data and demonstrates how to use machine learning models (e.g. :sklearn:`scikit-learn <>`) for quantitative and qualitative analysis.

+    Biolearn is scientifically and fiscally supported by `Biomarkers of Aging Consortium <https://www.agingconsortium.org/>`_ and `Methuselah Foundation <https://www.mfoundation.org/>`_ respectively

 .. grid::